acse-dc1823/spotID/README.md

 If the user wants more freedom with what to do with their data, feel free to open `config_inference.json`, and modify the things that you need there.
 The default parameters should be good to run the default pipeline above, this is just in case you want to save the intermediate images in a different path, etc.  In the preprocessing pipeline, the image will be cropped (stored in "crop_output_folder"), background removed (stored in "bg_removed_output_folder") and edge detected (stored in "base_binary_output_folder").

 For computer savvy users: `inference_embeddings.py` is the python file that gets ran in the background when we click on "run model from scratch".
 Hence, again, if the user wants more freedom than what is offered through the interface, please feel free to do so here.
-For example, if the user has already done the preprocessing elsewhere and has the crop directory and the edge detected directory, the user can set "preprocessing = false", and provide the path to crop and binary.
-The current default config provides paths to the minimum datasets provided with the code.
+For example, if the user has already done the preprocessing elsewhere and has the crop directory and the edge detected directory, the user can set `preprocessing = false`, and provide the path to crop and binary.
+The current default config provides paths to the minimum datasets provided with the code, hence by changing the preprocessing to false and running this file, the model will be ran directly without the preprocessing.

 ## Instructions for developers: